edwinb-ai/BioMetaheuristics.jl/docs/src/index.md

 This is `Newtman.jl`, an stochastic optimization package that implements a number of metaheuristic algorithms, mostly nature-inspired and bio-inspired.

+## Reach

+This package should/could be used by:

+- **Practitioners**: people in need of a _black box optimization_ framework for when they know very little about the problem at hand.
+- **Students**: wanting to learn about nature-inspired algorithms, stochastic optimization or want a general survey of the current literature.
+- **Researchers**: who want to employ different algorithms at once, test them or use them as comparison for their own developed algorithms.

 ## On Metaheuristics

 The term _metaheuristic_ has some history behind it, and a large span of definitions